-People always ask us when we travel on trains, ferries, long car journeys or even on planes – like where do my dogs pee?
+People always ask us when we travel on trains, ferries, long car journeys with some top rated coffee mugs for road trips or even on planes – like where do my dogs pee?
 Where do they sit?
 How do we board the train?
 Dogs can get a bit sketchy when travelling sometimes, but then again, so can I!
 I hate leaving my home all alone with nobody to protect it, which makes any vacation time stressful for me.
 A friend of mine told me about this home security camera internet monitoring system that she was thinking of getting, and I thought that could be a good way to give me peace of mind, as well as the dog.
 Anyway, I always get questions like ‘Where do they sit?
 How do we board the train?’ when I’m with my dog, so we thought to share a few tips about travelling with dogs on trains, ferries, cars and planes:

 TRAIN TRAVEL in the UK